kief/infrastructure-as-code.com/_posts/2016-05-23-design-for-change.md

 published: false
 ---

-The basic principle of organizating your people, designing your systems, and implementing your pipeline to enable change.
+The basic principle of organizing your people, designing your systems, and implementing your pipeline to enable change.
 Conway's law.
 Scope of change, how this relates to infrastructure design with things like Terraform & CloudFormation.